neri/mpic/README.md

 - Convert RGB with 8 bits per channel to YUV with 6 bits per channel.
 - Thin out the U and V channels to 1/4.
 - Because the color difference information is thinned out, even in the worst case, the compression is guaranteed to be more than half of the raw bitmap.
-- Finally, the data is converted to difference data and compressed losslessly using the sliding dictionary method.
+- Finally, lossless compression is performed using the sliding dictionary method.
 - When decoding, these processes are performed in reverse order.

 ## Comparison with sample images